Battle of Brihuega: Prelude

-The battle
+Battle

 Vendôme set out from Talavera with his troops, and pursued the retreating British army with a speed perhaps never equalled in such a season and in such a country.
 The middle aged Frenchman led his Franco-Spanish army day and night.
 In typical Vendôme style, he swam, at the head of his cavalry, the flooded Henares and in a few days overtook Stanhope, who was at Brihuega with the left wing of the Grand Alliance army.

 "Nobody with me," said the British general, "imagined that they had any foot within some days' march of us and our misfortune is owing to the incredible diligence which their army made."
 Stanhope had barely enough time to send off a messenger to the centre of the army, which was some leagues from Brihuega, before Vendôme was upon him on the evening of 8 December.
 The next morning the town was invested on every side.

 Blasting the walls of Brihuega with heavy cannon, a mine was sprung under one of the gates.
 The British kept up a terrible fire till their powder was spent.
 They then fought desperately against overwhelming numbers and launched a bayonet charge against Vendôme's men as they stormed into the city, resulting in bloody close quarters fighting, street by street.
 The British set fire to the buildings which their assailants had taken but in vain.
 The British general saw that further resistance would produce only a useless carnage.
 He concluded a capitulation and his army became prisoners of war on honourable terms.